Business and World Relations

 ---|---|---|

-Spring semester only | 1.0 credit per semester |
+Fall semester ONLY | 1.0 elective credit per semester + 3.0 UNM credits |

-Course/Career Cluster or Academic Course of Study: Ethnic Studies
+NMPED Course/Career Cluster or Academic Course of Study: Ethnic Studies

 Ethnic Studies IV: Chicanx And Latinx Musical Cultures And Expressions